 Key management personnel include those persons having authority and responsibility for planning, directing and controlling the activities of the Company as a whole.
-The Company has determined that key management personnel consist of executive and non-executive members of the Company's Board of Directors and corporate officers, or companies owned or controlled by them.
+The Company has determined that key management personnel consist of executive and non-executive members of the Company's Board of Directors and corporate officers.